The following essay is based on my medical research to understand my experience with this personal health condition.

 I did that several times until I used up all the warm water in the teacup.
 Then I dried my ear with a towel, but never again will I use a cotton stick.

-On the fourth day I was feeling much better and realized I could hear through my left ear again, but not very well.
-I continued with another session of using the softener and flushing my ear.
+On the fourth day, I was feeling much better and realized I could hear through my left ear again, but not very well.
+I continued with another session using the softener and flushing my ear.

 After 45 minutes of lying in bed with my ear up to the ceiling, I turned to let it drain into a tissue and then went over the bathroom sink to irrigate my ear a few times with warm water—with my ear facing down and shooting upwards with the syringe bulb, as usual.

 Suddenly a huge dark bit of wax fell into the sink when the water drained.
 I was amazed by the looks of it.
 “That thing was in my ear?”
 I thought to myself.

 My hearing was completely normal after that, but I decided to do one more session the next day anyway—just to be sure.

 I spent the next few days doing the same procedure with my other ear, even though I didn’t have any problems there.
 I figured if I had created the problem by using the cotton swabs, I probably might have an issue developing with my right ear too.
 I just thought it wouldn’t hurt to perform a good irrigation occasionally.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.